polya20/chatbot-ui/README.md

 This repo is to serve as a template for building chat interfaces usign ChatbotUI and LangChain Python-Based backend.

 Chatbot UI is an open source chat UI for AI models.
 And LangChain is an open source library to help build LLM powered apps.
+Lanarky is used to serve LangChain powered apps with streaming support.

 See a [demo](https://twitter.com/mckaywrigley/status/1640380021423603713?s=46&t=AowqkodyK6B4JccSOxSPew).